hdewit2/hdewit2.github.io/mtdna/_posts/2025-03-02-the-mitotree.md

 | H37b4	| T4216C | H37b3a | C12043T	|
 | H37b4* | A73G!
 C12043T | H37b3a1 | A73G!
 T4216C |

+## The Discover Tool

+The **FTDNA** Discover Tool is modelled after the tool of the same name for their YDNA Y700 customers.
+It has a lot of useful information.

+The [Haplogroup Story](https://discover.familytreedna.com/mtdna/H37/story){:target="_blank"} page gives a general summary of H37, ie there are currently 85 testers in the FTDNA database designated as H37.
+It also provides links to the two sub-branches [H37a](https://discover.familytreedna.com/mtdna/H37a/story){:target="_blank"} and [H37b](https://discover.familytreedna.com/mtdna/H37b/story){:target="_blank"} where you can drill down further.
+For example, under H37b, you'll find there are 80 testers below this branch and the only descendant branch is [H37b3](https://discover.familytreedna.com/mtdna/H37b3/story){:target="_blank"}.

+The *Country Frequency* page will finally give us a better picture of the distribution of our matches.
+While we were in H the country frequency maps were useless.

+The *Notable Connections* and *Ancient Connections* pages are unfortunately still of limited use as they take us to connections in other branches of H. We knoew there are two ancient matches under H37a.
+This should improve with time.

+The *Time Tree* is only of use if you drill down a bit.
+It tries to show a time tree of all the branching in our Haplogroup.
+This bring up another issue.
+The dates shown are not realistic, they are far too young.
+For example, the Mitotree has **H** as originating 6859 BCE.
+It should be something like 16000 BCE.
+All the dates of the branches of H will be affected by this and be far too young as a consequence.
+This is a reminder that the Mitotree is still "Beta".
+Errors like this will be ironed out.

+The *Match Time Tree* page is meant to show a similar thing but with just your matches.
+This doesn't work for me yet as FTDNA have not yet assigned my Mitotree Haplogroup yet.

+The *Classic Tree* page is, to me, a much better way to view our tree.